click here to jump to start of article

 From an ethical point of view, this question is completely upside down.
 It assumes that the obligation to keep our word, if any, is a consequence of our obligation to keep the Torah.
 In fact, the order of causation is exactly the opposite: Our obligation to uphold the Torah is a consequence of our solemn obligation to keep our word.

 Jewish tradition emphasizes that the obligation of the Jewish people to keep God's Torah stems from our free acceptance of the covenant offered by Him.
 Before receiving the Torah on Mount Sinai, God offered the Jewish people a deal: "If you will heed My voice, and keep My covenant, then you will be My treasure among the nations, for all the land is Mine.
 And you will be to Me a nation of priests, and a holy people."
 (Exodus 19:5-6.)
 Afterwards, Moses brought this offer to the people.
 "And all the people answered and said, Everything that God has spoken, we will fulfill."
 (Exodus 19:8.)
-Only when Moses relayed this reply to the Almighty did He begin to arrange the unique mass revelation at Sinai, and subsequently to give the Ten Commandments and then the rest of the Torah.
+Only when Moses relayed this reply to the Almighty did He begin to arrange the mass revelation at Sinai, and subsequently to give the Ten Commandments and then the rest of the Torah.

 Many Midrashim also indicate that it was this free acceptance which obligates us.
 One Midrash learns that the Torah was offered not only to the Jewish people, but also to other nations, who declined it.
 (1) Another suggests that because the acceptance of the covenant on Mount Sinai had an element of compulsion, it was not really binding; the Torah become completely obligatory only when Jews of a later generation made a renewed acceptance.
 (2)